What we do

 For example: Helping a state agency hear directly from community providers about gaps in their service array — designing the engagement process to surface specific, actionable recommendations rather than a broad wish list, and using those insights to shape a new investment in culturally responsive family services. -

 Sometimes you just need another experienced person on the team who can hit the ground running.
-Whether you're understaffed for a big initiative or event, navigating a leadership gap, or up against a critical deadline, I step in — as an embedded team member, management backfill, or surge support — and get up to speed fast enough to move high-quality work forward quickly.
+Whether you're understaffed for a big initiative, navigating a leadership gap, or up against a critical deadline, we step in — as an embedded team member, management backfill, or surge support — and get up to speed fast enough to move high-quality work forward quickly.

-For example: Stepping in as a member of a nonprofit research organization's leadership team to manage a team working on a high-profile, multi-partner initiative while the permanent manager was on leave.
+For example: Managing a team working on a high-profile, multi-partner initiative for a nonprofit research organization while the permanent manager was on parental leave.

 The work we know best